open-mmlab/mmdetection3d/projects/NeRF-Det/README.md

 --out-dir ./data/scannet --extra-tag scannet --version nerfdet
 ```

-To perpare the new dataset, please use the `update_infos_to_v2.py` in this folder to replace the file with the same name in `tools/dataset_converters/`.And then refer to [scannet dataset](https://mmdetection3d.readthedocs.io/en/latest/advanced_guides/datasets/scannet.html) and following the instructions.

 The new format of the pkl is organized as below:

 - scannet_infos_train.pkl: The train data infos, the detailed info of each scan is as follows: